Cerro Solo Ascent – 2121 mts

 No mountaineering experience is required, however if you have had some, it helps a lot.

-All meals and accommodation from Day 1 (Meeting in El Chaltén) to day 3 are included.
+All meals and accommodation from day 1 to day 3 are included.
 Tents are in double and triple basis.
-In case the program is done in 2 days, accommodation in El Chaltén for day 2 is not included, however, we could arrange them for you.
-Also, if you need us to arrange accommodation for you before and after the climb, please advise us and try our best to sort it out.
+In case the program is done in 2 days.

 Please let us know of any special dietary requirements you have when booking.